SQream/sqream_docs/reference/cli/sqream_sql_haskell_cli.rst

      - When set, prevents command history from being saved in ``~/.sqream/clientcmdhist``
    * - ``--delimiter``
      - ``,``
      - Specifies the field separator.
 By default, ``sqream sql`` outputs valid CSVs.
 Change the delimiter to modify the output to another delimited format (e.g. TSV, PSV).
-See the section :ref:`supported record delimiters<supported_record_delimiters>` below for more information.
+See the section :ref:`supported record delimiters<supported_record_delimiters>` below for more information
    * - ``--chunksize``
      - 128 * 1024 (128 Kb)
      - Network chunk size